2023 Best Value Instructional Media Design Doctor's Degree Schools in the Southeast Region

 Best Southeast Region Schools for Affordable Quality for a Doctorate in Instructional Media Design

 Our 2023 rankings named University of Southern Mississippi the best value school in the Southeast Region for instructional media design students working on their doctor’s degree.
-Southern Miss is a large public school located in the small city of Hattiesburg.
+Southern Miss is a large public school located in the city of Hattiesburg.

-The average tuition and fees for an out-of-state graduate students at Southern Miss are $11,204 a year.
+Out-of-state tuition fees for graduate students at Southern Miss are $11,204 per year.

 On top of its placing in our value ranking, KSU Georgia also did well on our Best Instructional Media Design Doctor’s Degree Schools in the Southeast Region list.
 It’s in the top 15% of all schools reviewed in this analysis.